datadesk/vr-interactives-three-js/README.md

 We can, however, convert it to a format called ENVI, which can store our height values as 16-bit unsigned integers, offering 65,535 height values for each pixel in the heightmap.

-We're not going to do this today, but we converted the heightmap into a 300x285 ENVI file using the following command.
+We're not going to do this today, but for the project we converted the heightmap into a 300x285 ENVI file using the following command.
 Just remember that we've stored the color values in the heightmap as numbers.

 ```bash
 $ gdal_translate -scale 600 1905 0 65535 -outsize 300 285 -ot UInt16 -of ENVI Gale_HRSC_DEM_50m.tif Gale_HRSC_DEM_50m.bin